-Finally, there are some things we simply do not find in grocery stores.
-This is mainly Chinese products.
+Finally, there are some things we do not find in grocery stores.
+It is mainly Chinese products.
 For instance, we are using quite a few Chinese jam and several kinds of noodles.
 For this, we go to a Chinese shop in Fribourg.
-They have a very large choice and the price stays reasonable.
-We also buy our rice here in packs of 5 kilograms.
+They have an extensive choice, and the price stays reasonable.
+We also buy our rice here in packs of 25 kilograms.

 4. Buy in bulk and compare